sdbuch/sdbuch.github.io/_posts/2025-10-20-manifold-muon.md

 at every point $\vLambda$ for which $\vG + \vW(\vLambda + \vLambda^\top)$ is not full rank.
-Even if the iterates $\vLambda_k$ never witness such a point of nondifferentiability, the lack of continuity of the gradient near these points leads to the same 'chattering' behavior of the iterates as in the toy example above.[^4]
+Even if the iterates $\vLambda_k$ never witness such a point of nondifferentiability, the lack of continuity of the gradient near these points leads to the same 'chattering' behavior of the iterates as in the toy example above.

 Fortunately, we can do better, with a bit of algorithmic cleverness (and without too much more compute)!